alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/deployment.md

 ### Setting up the MPS3 Arm Corstone-300 FVP

-For the *Ethos-U55* sample application, please download the MPS3 version of the Arm® *Corstone™-300* model that contains both the *Ethos-U55* and *Arm® Cortex®-M55*.
-The model is currently only supported on Linux-based machines.
+For the *Ethos-U* evaluation, please download the MPS3 based version of the Arm® *Corstone™-300* model that contains *Cortex-M55* and offers a choice of the *Ethos-U55* and *Ethos-U65* processors.

 To install the FVP: